kengnidoriane/Build-25-projects-Project9-Scroll-Indicator/README.md

+# Project 9: Scroll Indicator

+This component can be put in our websites to indicate to the user his progress on the site

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).